shadowartist201/NCA-PC-Port/README.md

 This is a project to bring NCA to PC using the Xbox 360 version and the MonoGame Framework as a base.

 ### Current status
-Text placement issues.
-Effects don't work.
-There is slowdown at certain points and I don't know why.
+Main functionality works.
+Effects mostly work.
+Only available in Windowed 1280x720.
+Supports X360 controller and keyboard.

-Controls as of 10/18/2023:
+Controls (keyboard):
-- S (start)
+- S (Start)
 - Spacebar (A)
 - B (back)
 - P (pause)